College Tuition And Child Support In New York

 You want the best for your children.
 The future success of a son or daughter brings pride to any parent.
 College is often the first step, which requires a financial commitment by both parents, whether they are married or divorced.
-At the law office of Keith B. Schulefand, Esq., in Buffalo, New York, we work with clients to help plan for their child’s future.
+I am family law attorney Keith Schulefand and at my law office Keith B. Schulefand, Esq., in Buffalo, New York, I work with clients to help plan for their child’s future.

 Proactive Planning For Your Child’s College Career

 Planning for college is difficult when parents don’t live under the same roof, whether they are divorced or were never married.
 That is why these issues should be settled in an initial divorce decree.
-Taking a proactive approach is vital to your child’s educational prospects, and that is the strategy we encourage at the law office of family law attorney Keith B. Schulefand, Esq.
+Taking a proactive approach is vital to your child’s educational prospects, and that is the strategy I encourage at my firm.

 Your Contributions To College Tuition And The Effect On Child Support